Bi-amping and tri-amping: Crossover

 It differs from the conventional arrangement in which each channel of amplification powers a single speaker.
 Bi-amping typically consists of a crossover network and two or more drivers.
 With ordinary loudspeakers, a single amplifier can power the woofer, mid-range and tweeter through an audio crossover, which filters the signal into high- medium- and low-frequencies (or high- and low-frequencies in 2-way speakers) – a mechanism that protects each driver from signals outside its frequency range.
 However, the passive crossover itself is inefficient, so splitting the frequencies electronically before these are amplified is a way to avoid this problem.
-In such a case, an amplifier each powers a frequency range determined by an active crossover to each of the drive units.
+In such a case, each amplifier powers a frequency range determined by an active crossover to each of the drive units.
 The technique is primarily used in large-scale audio applications such as sound amplification for concerts, in portable powered speakers and by hi-fi enthusiasts.

 Wiring

 A speaker system has to be wired to accommodate either configuration, typically with two sets of binding posts, one set for the bass and one set for the mid-highs.
 A single amplifier can usually power a woofer and a tweeter only through a post-amplifier crossover filter, which protects each driver from signals outside its frequency range.

 Bi-amping of speakers requires double the channels of amplification and can be accomplished using two ordinary amplifiers in either a vertical or horizontal arrangement.